 top of page

-TCEDC, working closely with the Oconee Economic Alliance, SCORE and Tri-County Technical College, offers educational programs to entrepreneurs and small businesses.
-We provide low rent office space for start-ups as well as one-on-one counseling and mentoring services to both new and existing small businesses.
+TCEDC, working closely with the Oconee Economic Alliance, SCORE, Tri-County Technical College and the South Carolina Small Business Development Centers (SC SBDC) offers educational programs to entrepreneurs and small businesses.
+We provide reasonable rent office space and manufacturing space for start-ups as well as one-on-one counseling and mentoring services to both new and existing small businesses.

 Team